Here is a little about myself and how I got to work with nutrition and wellness.

 My girls never had that ear surgery and the eczema never came back!
 People who I discussed this with either didn’t believe me or tried it themselves and were shocked!

 Later on, I started to become interested in studying the process and eventually, I did.

-After finishing my BA in social science, I took a little break from studying and later returned to school studying Nutrition Consultation.
+After finishing my BA in Psychology, I took a little break from studying and later returned to school studying Nutrition Consultation.
 Before I graduated, I decided to study health coaching.

 I really enjoyed learning it all and helping people feel better is the best!